 Thirty-five of 70 cities covered by the statistics bureau’s monthly report had price gains, compared 49 in July, today’s release showed in Beijing.
 The slowdown follows restrictions on mortgage credit and purchases of multiple homes.

-Along with data showing fixed-asset investment (CNFAESTY) in real estate is stabilizing, the figures suggest that Premier Wen Jiabao may be making progress in cooling the market without causing a collapse in construction.
+Along with data showing fixed-asset investment (CNFAESTY:US) in real estate is stabilizing, the figures suggest that Premier Wen Jiabao may be making progress in cooling the market without causing a collapse in construction.
 A soft landing for the property market would help avoid adding risks to an economy already poised for its weakest expansion in 22 years.

 “If housing prices keep easing and property investments hold steady, as shown in August data, the negative effects as we have seen in the past will disappear, and that’s positive for China’s future growth,” said Ding Shuang, senior China economist with Citigroup Inc. in Hong Kong.
 “The government is less likely to launch any new tightening measures.”